This is a sample itinerary for our Private Gaudi Tour.

 Following his wishes and the plaster models he left (reconstructed after the damages caused by a fire during the Spanish Civil war in 1936), the construction has continued and now it’s scheduled to be finished by 2026-30.
 Pope Benedict dedicated the inside in November 7, 2010 during a solemn multitudinous mass.

-At the end of the tour, if you booked a taxi tour, your guide can put you on a taxi or give you directions to take the subway or walk back to your hotel.
+At the end of the tour, if you booked a taxi tour, your guide can put you on a taxi or give you directions back to your hotel or somewhere for lunch.
 Or you might decide to stay inside the Sagrada Familia (or last site visited) and continue enjoying it on your own.

 If you booked a chauffeured tour, you’ll be dropped off back to your hotel or apartment, or at some local restaurant for lunch on your own.